PatiPfa/ScaleSaga/README.md

 To start the game:
 =
 Go to main and run it!!
+If the game does not start and some media imports are displayed in red, you may have to RELOAD ALL MAVEN PROJECTS!!
 Turn on the sound because we added cool music!
 **************************
 About the game: